Lancaster, California: In popular culture

 The Two Pines Church in Lancaster is a chapel used by Quentin Tarantino in many scenes of his film, Kill Bill.

 Lancaster was also used to film spots in Rob Zombie's film, The Devil's Rejects.

+The video to the R.E.M. song Man on the Moon was shot in black and white over three days in Lancaster in October 1992.

+Sister cities

+Lancaster is a sister city with Namie, Fukushima, Japan.